joshpearce/nix-router/README.md

 # NixOS Router Configuration

 A NixOS-based router/gateway configuration using flakes.
-This project provides a complete network infrastructure-as-code setup for a home network with enterprise-grade features.
+This project provides a complete network infrastructure-as-code setup for a home network.

 ## Features